 For example, they hurt DAA and 50-40-10 in 2001-2002, but helped Upgrading in 2008.
 Keep in mind that using the Bear Alert and All-Clear also comes with a hidden cost — false signals are occasionally produced.
 In both 2010 and 2011, false signals would have sent investors to the sidelines just as strong market recoveries were about to occur.
 Given the inconsistent benefits provided to those investors using SMI’s active strategies, it’s our opinion they’re generally not worth the hassle.

-To be clear, for most SMI readers, we think a simple combination of SMI strategies such as the 50-40-10 portfolio advocated in several past articles (See the May 2014 cover article and this May 2015 article) is sufficient that no additional timing effort is required.
+To be clear, for most SMI readers, we think a simple combination of SMI strategies such as the 50-40-10 portfolio advocated in several past articles (see the May 2014 cover article and this May 2015 article) is sufficient, so that no additional timing effort is required.
 But if these strategies are impossible to implement and you want some sort of mechanical guidance to reduce the risk of large bear-market losses, the Bear Alert and All-Clear may be of some assistance.

 Clearly, there are huge differences between the stock market’s overall performance (as measured by the S&P 500) and the results of the SMI strategies.
 In each case, the evidence indicates that trying to time the market would have been unlikely to produce much (if any) benefit, especially when the difficulties of identifying profitable exit/re-entry points are considered.